The real reason you can’t start

 - Fear, boredom, overwhelm, resentment, and ambiguity each require different strategies.

-- Implementation intentions (IF-THEN planning) double task follow-through rates [2].
+- Implementation intentions (IF-THEN planning) more than doubled task follow-through rates in controlled experiments by Gollwitzer and Brandstatter (1997) [2].

 - Reducing activation energy by making the first step tiny breaks overwhelm-based procrastination.